Geoplanidae: Epidermis

 The epidermis of land planarians is composed by a simple epithelium of cubic or columnar cells.
 The cells are ciliated only on a ventral region, called creeping sole, which the animal uses to glide over surfaces.
 Numerous secretory cells open throughout the epidermis, the most characteristic ones being the rhabditogen cells, which produce a secretion in the form of small rod-like structures, the rhabdites.
 Rhabditogen cells are very numerous on the dorsal epidermis, but rare on the ventral side.

 Nervous system

 The nervous system of land planarians has the longitudinal nerve cords reduced to one ventral pair that is located much deeper in the body than in other triclads.
 These ventral cords are usually connected by many comissures, so that they fuse into a single ventral nerve plate.
 Additionally, land planarians have a highly developed ventral nerve plexus just below the epidermis that is probably associated to the presence of a creeping sole.

 Contrary to aquatic planarians, land planarians do not have a distinct brain, i.e., there is no clear frontal cluster of nerve cells other than the ventral nerve plate.

 Diversity

-The family Geoplanidae is composed of seven subfamilies:
+The family Geoplanidae is composed of five subfamilies: